Viatorus/emio/docs/API.md

 }
 ```

-If the `validate` (or if absent the `parse`) function is not constexpr, a runtime scan strings must be used.
-The
+If the `validate` (or if absent the `parse`) function is not constexpr, a runtime strings must be used.
+The `scan`
-`scan` function don't need to be constexpr if the scanning shouldn't be done at compile-time.
+function don't need to be constexpr if the scanning shouldn't be done at compile-time.